a-berahman/gitpipe/README.md

 This is the code repository for my challenge with Golang
 ## Requirments and Goals
-It is a mind map for peresenting requirments:

 ![it is a mind map for peresenting requirments](https://i.ibb.co/WFdVWkQ/gitpipe-first-analyze.jpg)

-It is a mind map for peresenting database schema
 ![it is a mind map for peresenting database schema](https://i.ibb.co/ft586g8/gitpipe-db-design.jpg)

 ## Installation